 INTERESTS

-I am working on the broad field of History and Philosophy of Ideas, but focusing exclusively on the narrower sub-field of Darwinism and its socio-philosophical implications.
+I am working in the broad field of the History and Philosophy of Ideas, but focusing specifically on the narrower sub-field of Darwinism and its socio-philosophical implications.

 In recent years, I have combined the philosophical study of Darwinism with Computational Corpus Linguistics methodologies.
 My aim has been to take a deeper look at Darwin’s language and, thus, to be able to draw stronger conclusions about the conceptual heritage we have received from Darwinism, which is a constitutive pillar of the contemporary scientific worldview.